 Unbiased gene expression analysis

 Research shows that PCR-amplified libraries tend to exhibit reduced complexity when compared to the total mRNA pool.
 Not all transcripts amplify with the same efficiency, causing drop-out of some RNA molecules and excessive amplification of others.
-These issues can be exacerbated by the use of traditional short-read sequencing technologies which are known to exhibit GC bias, where sequences with low or high levels of GC content are underrepresented.
-In addition to offering a low bias PCR-based cDNA sequencing kit, Oxford Nanopore provides amplification-free direct cDNA and direct RNA sequencing kits, which have been shown to provide more accurate representation and quantification of the total mRNA pool, with less GC bias than traditional short-read RNA-Seq approaches (Figure 2).
+These issues can be exacerbated by the use of traditional short-read sequencing technologies, which are known to exhibit GC bias, where sequences with low or high levels of GC content are underrepresented.
+In addition to offering a low bias PCR-based cDNA sequencing kit, Oxford Nanopore provides the amplification-free Direct RNA Sequencing Kit and a direct cDNA sequencing protocol, which have been shown to provide more accurate representation and quantification of the total mRNA pool, with less GC bias than traditional short-read RNA-Seq approaches (Figure 2).
 The unique facility of nanopore technology to directly sequence native RNA also enables the retention and analysis of base modifications, providing even more comprehensive gene expression data.

 High yields of full-length transcripts

 The long, full-length transcript reads delivered by nanopore sequencing technology have been shown to reduce the total number of reads required for differential gene expression when compared with traditional short-read sequencing technologies.
 For example, Bayega et al., reported that 40x fewer nanopore cDNA reads were required to detect the same number of genes as short-read technology.
 Furthermore, the longer read lengths provided by nanopore sequencing reduce multimapping, whereby a single read maps to more than one location in the genome or transcriptome (see poster), providing more precise insights into gene expression.
 Three streamlined RNA sequencing kits are available from Oxford Nanopore, each of which offers high sequencing yields from low input amounts (Table 1).